collapsed-stacks/startups/questions/11479/how-to-measure-market-demand-for-a-new-product.md

 - tagged: `marketing`, `business-plan`, `market-research`
 - score: 1

-<p>What is the industry standard method for estimating market demand on a brand new product?</p>
+What is the industry standard method for estimating market demand on a brand new product?

 ## Answer 11480